Degalasuryakumar/surya_codsoft/README.md

 *Portfolio
 *Landing Page
 *Calculator
-Using technologies like Html and css.
+Using technologies like Html,Css and Javascript.